 Kate Somerville is owned by Unilever which is not a cruelty-free brand.
 If you prefer avoiding brands owned by a company that tests on animals, we recommend avoiding Kate Somerville.

-No, Kate Somerville is not sold in mainland China.
+No, Kate Somerville is not sold where animal testing is required by law.

 No, Kate Somerville is not certified by any organizations.